discernus/research/simple_test/cff_v10.md

       1. A `raw_score` (0.0-1.0) for its intensity.
       2. A `salience` score (0.0-1.0) for its rhetorical prominence and emphasis.
 REMEMBER: Salience is NOT the same as intensity.
       3. A direct quote as `evidence`.

+      IMPORTANT DISTINCTION: "Compersion" measures joy from others' success (distinct from "compassion" which is empathy for suffering).
+Use the exact dimension names as specified - do not substitute similar concepts.
       4. Your `confidence` in the assessment (0.0-1.0).

 # 5.3: Dimensions